Iceland Camping Guide 2026

 Garður sits at the northern tip of the Reykjanes Peninsula, where two historic lighthouses stand by the shore.
 It is one of the best birdwatching spots in the area and offers spectacular views across Faxaflói bay.
 The campsite sits between the two lighthouses in a beautiful and peaceful setting.

-📍 Grindavík, Reykjanes
+📍 Grindavík, reykjanes

 Grindavík is a fishing village on the Reykjanes Peninsula, just 3 km from the famous Blue Lagoon.
 The campsite is simple but well-located as a base for exploring Reykjanes — volcanoes, geothermal areas, bird cliffs and the Reykjanes lighthouse.
 Great last stop before a flight from Keflavík.

-📍 Sandgerði, Reykjanes
+📍 Sandgerði, reykjanes

 Sandgerði is a small community on the western coast of the Reykjanes Peninsula, known for its Nature Centre and excellent birdwatching and marine life along the shoreline.
 The campsite is quiet and comfortable — a good base for exploring the lesser-visited western side of the peninsula.